 Phu Tok is located at the extreme northeastern corner of Thailand.
 It is 140 km east of the city of Nong Khai and known commonly as the lonely mountain.
 It is an impressive sandstone peak that stands over the surrounding plain.
 Buddhist monks come from all over the region to meditate here.
 There are seven levels of hiking on the peak that represent the seven factors of enlightenment in Buddhist psychology.
 The mountain has two summits with one that is open to the public.
 Wat Phu Tok was used by Ajahn Juan who died in a plane crash in 1980.
 It was his idea to build the staircase up the mountain which took five years to complete.

 It is not a strenuous hike but it is one of the most interesting mountains I have ever climbed.
 The regular route to the top can be done by most people.
 There are several alternative routes that go all the way around the side of the mountain.
 People who are afraid of heights may not like this.
-The trail was built on the side of a cliff and there is a lot of air beneath you.
+The trail was built on the side of cliffs along wooden pathways.
 I found this part to be fun but it was a little unnerving too.
 The final climb to the summit is on a dirt trail where can you pull yourself up with tree roots.
 There is a sign that says to watch out for cobras.
 Hopefully, you are not afraid of snakes.
 There are great views of the Mekong River valley below.

 Phu Rua is a great mountain to climb in the Loei Province.
 It can also be seen spelled as Phu Ruea.
 Its name translates to "Boat Mountain" for its distinct shape when viewed from far away.
 Some say it was named for a cliff that protrudes out of the peak in the shape of a Chinese junk.
 The mountain overlooks the Hueang River and Khong River.
 The drive from the town of Loei is very scenic.
 It follows a windy road through the mountains of the Loei Province.
 During winter the mist and clouds come down to the valley.
 We were surprised when we got to the trailhead early in the morning to see the temperature around 38 °F.